cashapp/misk/misk-policy/README.md

 ## Assumptions

 Setup of OPA is not included.
-The policy modules assumes that the policy engine is accessible via HTTPS.
+The policy modules assumes that the policy engine is accessible via HTTP(s).

 ## Setup